solana-labs/solana-program-library/docs/src/token-2022/onchain.md

 $ solana-test-validator -c TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb
 ```

-Note: This step is temporary, until Token-2022 is included by default in
+**Note**: This step is temporary, until Token-2022 is included by default in
 `program-test` and `solana-test-validator`.

 The token-swap does not use `program-test`, so there's a bit more